What Are The Most Painful Piercings?

 What Piercing Hurts The Most?

-2. Septum Piercings – A septum piercing goes through the thin wall between your nostrils.
-It’s not always as bad as people think because the septum has a “sweet spot” where there are fewer nerves.
-However, if the piercer misses this spot, the pain can be quite severe.
-The healing process is usually straightforward, but the initial piercing can be rough.
+Septum Piercings: A septum piercing goes through the thin wall of tissue between the nostrils.
+When done correctly through the “sweet spot,” the pain can be manageable.
+However, if the piercer misses this area, the pain can be severe.
+The piercing itself is quick, and healing is usually smooth.

 Moderately Painful Body Piercings